• appointment@healthcheckbox.com

 Description

 The femur is the longest and most powerful bone in the body.
 It lies between the hip and knee.
 To break this bone, a lot of force is needed.
-Femur fracture is a critical example of bone fracture and needs immediate medical attention.
+A femur fracture is a critical example of bone fracture and needs immediate medical attention.

 Rehabilitation, including physical therapy, is essential for regaining proper function of different parts of the body and keeping it mobile.
 Such fractures are injuries that need urgent medical attention.
 This is done to avoid late complications and boost an early recovery.
 It takes weeks and sometimes months to fully recover from this fracture.